Who We Are

 Read More

 The Cathedral is a part of the Anglican Diocese of South Carolina and a member of the Anglican Church in North America.
-We are committed to an episcopal form of church governance and are submitted to the leadership of our bishop, Mark Lawrence and our Archbishop, Foley Beach.
-Our church is a member of the Gospel Coalition fellowship of churches.
+We are committed to an episcopal form of church governance and are submitted to the leadership of our bishop, Chip Edgar, and our Archbishop, Foley Beach.